NHOrus/srwq-compilation/episode-11.md

 ###SRWQ Mission 11: Now we're officially weeaboo

-After a short break to cover the misadventures around TLI, we return to the Shadow Mirror version of Katina Tarask, as she heads with her new-found friends to Brazil, on the trail of Vindel Mauser and his Zweizergain, which is reallt in demand right now.
+After a short break to cover the misadventures around TLI, we return to the Shadow Mirror version of Katina Tarask, as she heads with her new-found friends to Brazil, on the trail of Vindel Mauser and his Zweizergain, which is really in demand right now.

 ####Roster: